Jurickson Profar Player Props: Rockies vs. Astros

-On Tuesday, Jurickson Profar (.278 batting average in his past 10 games, with three doubles, four walks and four RBI) and the Colorado Rockies play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies, including Jurickson Profar (hitting .257 in his past 10 games, with three doubles, four walks and two RBI), battle starter Brandon Bielak and the Houston Astros at Coors Field, Wednesday at 3:10 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Yankees.
+In his most recent game, he reached base in his only plate appearance against the Yankees.

 Jurickson Profar Game Info & Props vs. the Astros